developerByInstruct/Annoter/README.md

    - Select which AI models to use for caption generation
    - Click "Generate Captions" to process the images
    - Review the generated captions in the interactive data editor
-   - Generate PDF reports to compare captions from different models
-   - Download the updated Excel file with all generated captions
+   - Click the download button to get both PDF and Excel reports in a ZIP file

 ## PDF Reports
 The app generates detailed PDF reports that include: